SmartFoundations/SmartIssueTracker/documentation/support/help.md

 !contribute - How to support development and the developer

 Other:
-!development - Most recent update on next steps for the mod.
-!funquotes - Fun things Alex said about the mod and his development journey
+!funquotes - Fun things Alex said about the mod and his development journey```